-The first is disruption innovation, specifically self-disruption as demonstrated by the Royal Navy with HMS Dreadnought in 1906.
-New technologies or methods can cause large, established, organisations to fail unexpectedly.
 It is better then, to pursue disruptive technologies yourself, and introduce them in a controlled manner at a time that you expect, even if the conditions are not ideal.

-The second is that organsiations find it extremely diffeicult, albeit not impossible, to transform themselves from within.
+The second is that organisations find it extremely difficult, albeit not impossible, to transform themselves from within.
 It is better then for an organisation to form an organisation external to its main core to innovate disruptive technology and develop the appropriate processes, then transfer resource from the old core to the new core.
 This model in an altered form is being pursued by US Congress by forming the Multi-Domain Task Force externally to the US Army in order to transform the way the US Army is organised and fights (US GPO, 2017).

 Full-Spectrum capability has never been natural state for the British Armed Forces even at the height of our powers.

 The British Armed Forces at their most successful were Multi-Spectrum, only becoming Full-Spectrum during High-Intensity conflicts such as WWII and sustained during the Low-Intensity conflict of the Cold War.
 Even then it could be argued there were capabilities that Britain chose not to pursue for a variety of reasons including resource.